Goziechukwu/smartwatch-hanker/README.md

 ## Using Smartwatch Hanker

-Upon visiting Smartwatch Hanker's platform, the user will be greeted with a welcoming message, and first of all asked if the user wants to update the inventory.
-If the user answers a 'yes', the user is given the opportunity to add stock values to the inventory, but if the user answers a 'no' or any other character or word, the user is taken to the check inventory step.
+Upon visiting Smartwatch Hanker's platform, the user will be greeted with a welcoming message, and then given a list of operation options from which the user could choose what to do.
+They options are either to view the available products in stock, check stock availablity for customer orders received in a day, update the inventory or exit the program.
+The user is then given the opportunity in an input prompt to select what the user wants to do.
 The platform is responsive to all device types and works effectively on all browser types.

 <img src="./images/responsiveness.PNG" alt="Responsiveness screenshot">